Stateless nation: Nation-states and nations without states

-The symbiotic relationship between nations and states arose in early modern Western Europe (18th century) and it was exported to the rest of the world through colonial rule.
-Whereas the Western European nation-states are at present relinquishing some of their powers to the European Union, many of the former colonies are now the zealous defenders of the concept of national-statehood.
-However, not all peoples within multi-cultural states have the same awareness of being a stateless nation.
-As not all states are nation states, there are ethnic groups who live in multinational states without being considered "stateless nations".
+The symbiotic relationship between nations and states arose in Western Europe during the 18th century, and it was exported to the rest of the world through colonial rule.
+Whereas the Western European nation-states are at present relinquishing some of their powers to the European Union, many of the former colonies are now the zealous defenders of the concept of national statehood.
+However, not all peoples within multi-cultural states consider themselves stateless nations.
+As not all states are nation states, there are ethnic groups who live in multinational states that are not considered "stateless nations".

-Only a small fraction of the world's national groups have associated nation-states.
-The proportion was estimated to be 3 percent by Minahan.
-The rest are distributed in one or more states.
-While there are over 3000 estimated nations in the world, there were only 193 member states of the United Nations as of 2011, of which fewer than 20 are considered to be ethnically homogeneous nation-states.
-Thus nation-states are not as common as often assumed, and stateless nations are the overwhelming majority of nations in the world.
+Only a small fraction of the world's national groups have associated nation states; the rest are distributed in one or more states.
+While there are over 3000 estimated nations in the world, there were only 193 member states of the United Nations as of 2011, of which fewer than 20 are considered to be ethnically homogeneous nation states.
+Thus nation states are not as common as often assumed, and stateless nations are the overwhelming majority of nations in the world.

 Consequences of colonialism and imperialism

-During the imperial and colonial era, powerful nations extended their influence outside their homeland and this resulted in many colonized nations ceasing to be self-governing and have since been described as stateless nations.
-Some nations have been victims of "carve out" and their homeland was divided among several countries.
-Even today the colonial boundaries form modern national boundaries.
-These often differ from cultural boundaries.
-This results in situations where people of the same language or culture are divided by national borders, for example New Guinea splits as West Papua (former Dutch colony) and Papua New Guinea (former British colony).
+During the imperial and colonial era, powerful nations extended their influence outside their homeland; resulting in many colonized nations ceasing to be self-governing and being described as stateless nations thereafter.
+Some nations have been victims of "carve-outs" that left their homeland divided among several countries.
+Even today, the colonial boundaries form modern national boundaries.
+These boundaries often differ from cultural boundaries which results in situations wherein people who speak the same language or have the same culture are divided by national borders; for example, New Guinea is split into the regions of West Papua (a former Dutch colony) and Papua New Guinea (a former Australian colony).
 During decolonization, the colonial powers imposed a unified state structure irrespective of the ethnic differences and granted independence to their colonies as a multinational state.
 This led to successor states with many minority ethnic groups in them, which increased the potential for ethnic conflicts.
 Some of these minority groups campaigned for self-determination.
-Stateless nations were not protected in all countries and become victims of atrocities such as discrimination, ethnic cleansing, genocide, forced assimilation, Exploitation of labour and natural resources.
+Stateless nations were not protected in all countries and as a result, they became victims of atrocities such as discrimination, ethnic cleansing, genocide, forced assimilation, and the exploitation of labor and natural resources.